- NURS FPX 6030 Assessment 3 Intervention Plan Design.

 Consumers are likely to value tools that make receiving care more convenient and easy, while supply is attracted to solutions that can easily slip into their existing operations and improve patients’ status (Baker et al., 2021).
 Therefore, more attention should be paid to these needs in the initial stages of the planning activities because the identification of needs and their prioritization are the crucial steps to get stakeholder support and achieve the maximal effectiveness of the interventions.

-Lawful policies along with both the health care policies and regulations also contributes a lot toward the variation in health care.
+Lawful policies along with both the health care policies and regulations also contribute a lot toward the variation in health care.
 For instance, it is unlawful to neglect HIPAA patient’s privacy regulations to protect their information (U. S. Department of Health & Human Services, 2020).
-Moreover, telehealth may also have impact on the possibilities and bounds of the digital health solutions used, because it includes the state peculiarities of the policies and reimbursement criteria (Bashshur et al. , 2020).
+Moreover, telehealth may also have an impact on the possibilities and bounds of the digital health solutions used, because it includes the state peculiarities of the policies and reimbursement criteria (Bashshur et al., 2020).

 Ethical and Legal Issues Related to Health Care Practice, Organizational Change, and Specific Components

-This is more apparent as a result of shift in technology and treatments with complications of patient’s confidentiality.
-Besides, it is equally imperative to consider equity and access because one real advancement such as telemedicine improves access for some but can disadvantage those who are unable to use applications or have internet connection.
+This is more apparent as a result of the shift in technology and treatments with complications of patient confidentiality.
+Besides, it is equally imperative to consider equity and access because one real advancement such as telemedicine improves access for some but can disadvantage those who are unable to use applications or have an internet connection.

 NURS FPX 6030 Assessment 3 Intervention Plan Design